mikitane/COMP.SE.200-2020-252906-431447/README.md

 [![Build Status](https://travis-ci.com/mikitane/COMP.SE.200-2020-252906-431447.svg?branch=master)](https://travis-ci.com/mikitane/COMP.SE.200-2020-252906-431447)

+This is the course project for Tampere University (TUNI) course COMP.SE.200-2020-2021-1 Software Testing.
+Purpose of this project was to test a pre-given JavaScript library as comprehensive as possible.

 ## Running tests locally
 You need git, node and npm installed on your machine.
 Run the tests by following these steps:
 1. Clone the project